visvoy/jswit/README.md

 ## What is jswit?

-[jswit.js](https://github.com/visvoy/jswit) is a DOM based JavaScript tempale. [jswit.js](https://github.com/visvoy/jswit) support instant render, remote render and cross domain render.
+[jswit.js](https://github.com/visvoy/jswit) is a DOM based JavaScript template. [jswit.js](https://github.com/visvoy/jswit) support instant render, remote render and cross domain render. jswit is wriiten with a native JavaScript, without any js framework dependency, so it's swift and efficient.

+## How jswit works?